Harlem River Drive

-The Harlem River Drive is a 4.20-mile (6.76 km) long north–south limited-access parkway in the New York City borough of Manhattan.
+Harlem River Drive is a 4.20-mile (6.76 km) controlled-access parkway in the New York City borough of Manhattan.
 It runs along the west bank of the Harlem River from the Triborough Bridge in East Harlem to 10th Avenue in Inwood, where the parkway ends and the road continues northwest as Dyckman Street.
-South of the Triborough Bridge, the parkway continues toward lower Manhattan as the FDR Drive.
-All of the Harlem River Drive is designated New York State Route 907P (NY 907P), an unsigned reference route.
+South of the Triborough Bridge, the parkway continues toward lower Manhattan as FDR Drive.
+All of Harlem River Drive is designated New York State Route 907P (NY 907P), an unsigned reference route.

 The parkway north of 165th Street was originally part of the Harlem River Speedway, a horse carriage roadway opened in 1898.
 The rest of the parkway from 125th to 165th Street opened to traffic in stages from 1951 to 1962.
 The parkway's ceremonial designation, 369th Harlem Hellfighters Drive, is in honor of the 369th Infantry Regiment, also known as the Harlem Hellfighters.

 Route description

-The Harlem River Drive begins at exit 17 of the FDR Drive in the East Harlem section of Manhattan.
-The parkway crosses under 125th Street alongside the Harlem River.
-Bending to the northwest, the Harlem River Drive crosses under Willis Avenue, passing west of the Willis Avenue Bridge.
-Exit 19 leads off the southbound lanes to 125th Street and the Willis Avenue Bridge.
-The Harlem River Drive proceeds northwest, crosses under the Third Avenue Bridge, reaching exit 21 northbound, a junction for 135th Street.
+Harlem River Drive begins at exit 17 of the FDR Drive in the East Harlem section of Manhattan.
+The parkway crosses under 125th Street alongside the Harlem River, where exit 18 leads off the northbound lanes to the Willis Avenue Bridge before bending to the northwest. exit 19 leads off the southbound lanes to 125th Street.
+Harlem River Drive proceeds northwest, crosses under the Third Avenue Bridge, reaching exit 21 northbound, a junction for 135th Street.
 Southbound, exit 20 connects to Park Avenue.
-Continuing northward, the Harlem River Drive continues north under the Madison Avenue Bridge.
-Southbound, the Harlem River Drive meets exit 22, a junction to 142nd Street and Fifth Avenue.
+Continuing northward, Harlem River Drive continues north under the Madison Avenue Bridge.
+Southbound, Harlem River Drive meets exit 22, a junction to 142nd Street and Fifth Avenue.